thebitmonk/send_post_api/docs/AccountsmtpstatApi.md

 <a name="sMTPStatRouterGetAllAggregateIPSMTPStats"></a>
 # **sMTPStatRouterGetAllAggregateIPSMTPStats**
-> [ModelsSMTPStat] sMTPStatRouterGetAllAggregateIPSMTPStats(xAccountApiKey, ipid, provider, opts)
+> [ModelsSMTPStat] sMTPStatRouterGetAllAggregateIPSMTPStats(xAccountApiKey, ipid, opts)